norvig/pytudes/README.md

 I got the idea for the *"etudes"* part of the name from this [1978 book](https://books.google.com/books/about/Etudes_for_programmers.html?id=u89WAAAAMAAJ) by [Charles Wetherell](http://demin.ws/blog/english/2012/08/25/interview-with-charles-wetherell) that was very influential to me when I was first learning to program.
+I still have my copy.

 ![](https://images-na.ssl-images-amazon.com/images/I/51ZnZH29dvL._SX394_BO1,204,203,200_.jpg)